sjjsy/neronet/doc/project_information.md

 university, and potentially students could talk to some researchers abroad as well.

+Update: It is also important to be able to monitor host resources (GPU memory, RAM, disk-space).
+Ideally it should check already before starting whether there is enough diskspace available.
+Also consider profiling (python, theano, etc).

 ## Tools and technology

 The toolbox could be written e.g. as an interactive web tool (e.g. with